Just Push Play

-Just Push Play is the thirteenth studio album by American rock band Aerosmith, co-produced by song collaborators Marti Frederiksen and Mark Hudson and was released in March 6, 2001.
+Just Push Play is the thirteenth studio album by American rock band Aerosmith, co-produced by song collaborators Marti Frederiksen and Mark Hudson and was released on March 5, 2001.
+Just Push Play debuted at No. 2 within the Billboard 200, selling over 240,000 copies in its first week, and was certified Platinum by the Recording Industry Association of America within a month of its release.

 The album's first single, "Jaded", became a Top 10 hit in the US and around the world.
-As a result, Just Push Play was certified Platinum within a month of its release.

 Subsequent singles "Fly Away from Here", "Sunshine", and "Just Push Play", though garnering some airplay, failed to impact the Hot 100, although the latter two reached the US Mainstream Rock chart and the former appeared within the Adult Top 40.

 Background

 The album's cover, which was designed by Hajime Sorayama, features a gynoid resembling Marilyn Monroe.
 The illustration had already been used for the cover of a compilation album of various artists hits called Video Sound, released in 1985, and which did not include any Aerosmith songs.

 Several songs were recorded for the album that went unused.
-"Ain't It True", "Easy", "Innocent Man", "I Love You Down", and "Sweet Due" can be linked as originating from these sessions.
+"Ain't It True", "Easy", "Innocent Man", "I Love You Down", "We Love To Say This", "Sweet Due" and "Zorro" can be linked as originating from these sessions.
 "Angel's Eye" was used for the soundtrack to the 2000 film Charlie's Angels.
 "Face" and "Won't Let You Down" were issued as bonus tracks on later pressings of the album.
 The track "Do You Wonder" was supposedly recorded for this album, as well.

 In 2010, guitarist Joe Perry criticized the album: